GiGurra/fl/README.md

 ### Runtime Constraint Verification

-Comptime proofs can be used at runtime to verify data:
+Comptime proofs and constraints can be used at runtime to verify data:

 ```fluffy
 where shortString = string with _.length <= 10